 - Notice of Transfer fee – This fee if chargeable is set out in the lease or in the management company information.
 Often the fee is between £75 and £200

 - Notice of Charge fee (if the property is to be mortgaged) – This fee is set out in the lease or in the management company information.
 Often the fee is between £100 and £200 .

 - Deed of Covenant fee – This fee is provided by the management company for the property and can be difficult to estimate.
 Often it is between £100 -£200.

 - Certificate of Compliance fee – To be confirmed upon receipt of the lease, as can range between £100 – £200.

 *These fees vary from property to property and can on occasion be significantly more than the ranges given above.
 We can give you an accurate figure once we have sight of your specific documents.

 You should also be aware that ground rent and service charge are likely to apply throughout your ownership of the property.
 We will confirm the ground rent and the anticipated service charge as soon as this we receive this information.

 The precise stages involved in the purchase of a residential leasehold property vary according to the circumstances, but generally, in addition to the above stages of the process we will review the Lease, replies to enquiries from the Freeholder/ Management Company and following completion serve Notice of Transfer and Charge, on the Freeholder/Managing Agents as applicable.

 How long will my house purchase take?

-How long it will take from your offer being accepted until you can move in to your house will depend on a number of factors.
-The average process takes between 8-12weeks.
 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3 and 4 months.
-In such, a situation additional charges would apply.
+For example, if you are a first time buyer, with a mortgage in principle, it could take 6 weeks.
+However, if you have a property to sell as well as purchase and are in a chain it can take significantly longer.
+Or, for example, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3 and 4 months.
+In such a situation additional charges would apply.